getprimate/primate/README.md

 _For Ubuntu users:_

-Primate can also be installed from the [Snapcraft](https://snapcraft.io/primate).
+Primate can also be installed from the [Snapcraft](https://snapcraft.io/primate) store.

 ## Contribute
 There are several ways to support development: